ARGOeu/ams-push-server/README.md

       `go get github.com/ARGOeu/ams-push-server`

-4. Get dependencies(If you plan on contributing to the project else skip this step):

-   Ams-push-server uses the dep tool for dependency handling.

-    - Install the dep tool.
-You can find instructions depending on your platform at [Dep](https://github.com/golang/dep).

-5. To build the service use the following command:
+4. To build the service use the following command:

       `go build`

-6. To run the service use the following command:
+5. To run the service use the following command:

       `./ams-push-server` (This assumes that there is a valid configuration file at `/etc/ams-push-server/conf.d/ams-push-server-config.json`).